mayu0506/freemarket_sample_50dn/README.md

 ### Association
 - has_many :comments
 - has_many :likes
-- belongs_to :user, dependent: :destory
+- belongs_to :user
-- has_many :images
+- has_many :images,dependent: :destory
 - belongs_to :brand

 ## imagesテーブル